kkennethsieu/CS361-LikesReviewService/README.md

 node index.js
 ```

-The service will start on `http://localhost:7060` by default.
+The service will start on `http://localhost:3004` by default.

 ## Notes

-- RabbitMQ Needs to be running for the notifications service to work with likes microservice.
+RabbitMQ needs to be running for the notifications service to work with the Likes Service.

----
+## Works alongside Review Service and User Service to ensure consistency.

 ## API Endpoints